KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 Mythic narratives anthropomorphize Hades with motives such as desire or coercion,
 but these are anthropomorphic overlays, not structural realities.
-His native orientation remains the lawful structuring of the terminal bound.
+His native orientation remains the lawful structuring of the terminal boundary.

 **Ethical Orientation**
 Centropic (Lawful containment).